idiocc/goa/documentary/3-test.md

 ## Tests

-The tests were updated for [context testing](https://contexttesting.com) and include all original Koa tests.
+The tests were converted from Jest to be run by [Zoroaster context testing framework](https://contexttesting.com).
+A special context was created to easily start the app with the middleware needed to testing, and even allows to assert on the presence of errors.

 %FORK node_modules/.bin/zoroaster test/spec -a -t 10000%